mckayav3/FinTech/Module2_Challenge.py/Starter_Code/qualifier/README.md

 ---

 ## Technologies

+This was run on a pc using Windows 10

 This project leverages python 3.8.8 with the follwing packages:

-This project leverages python 3.7 with the following packages:

 * [fire](https://github.com/google/python-fire) - For the command line interface, help page, and entrypoint.

 * [questionary](https://github.com/tmbo/questionary) - For interactive user prompts and dialogs

 * [pytest](https://docs.pytest.org/en/stable/) - For basic assertion testing of financial calculators and filters, and filio.

+*[pathlib](https://docs.python.org/3/library/pathlib.html) - For location through the directory and file path.

+*[csv](https://docs.python.org/3/library/csv.html) - For reading and writing csv files after running the application.

 ---